-Inside Product Marketing with Aurelia Solomon, Director of Product Marketing at Drift
+Inside Product Marketing with Aurelia Solomon from Drift

 Product Marketing is a growing role, especially among SaaS today, and experienced product marketers have tons of knowledge and advice to share with junior roles and those who want to make a career move into product marketing.